+- Go to your site's URL.
 Images and galleries may not appear correctly until you reactivate your site.

-Step 2 - Select a billing plan and reactivate
+Step 3 - Select a billing plan and reactivate

-Click Fix Now in the banner in the bottom of your site.
+- Click Fix now in the banner in the bottom of your site.

-Notes: Select one of our current billing plans.
-We don’t allow returning to a legacy plan if your site is expired, if you leave a plan, or if you cancel service.
+Note: It's not possible to return to a legacy plan if your site is expired, if you leave a plan, or if you cancel service.